VeeamHub/veeam-cisco-intersight-workflows/README.md

 ## 📗 Project Notes

+Prerequisites:
-Prerequisites: Veeam Backup & Replication (VBR) server instance(s), Cisco Intersight Assist - on-premises server instance which enables visibility of datacenter endpoint devices for the Cisco Intersight Orchestrator service.
+*Veeam Backup & Replication (VBR) server instance(s) *Cisco Intersight Assist - on-premises server instance which enables visibility of datacenter endpoint devices for the Cisco Intersight Orchestrator service.
 Cisco Intersight Assist is available as a virtual appliance (OVA) for installation on VMware ESXi.
 For more information, see the [Cisco Intersight Virtual Appliance Getting Started Guide](https://www.cisco.com/c/en/us/td/docs/unified_computing/Intersight/cisco-intersight-assist-getting-started-guide/m-overview-of-cisco-intersight-assist.html).
 Virtual appliance installation steps can be found at [Installing Cisco Intersight using VMware vSphere Web Client](https://www.cisco.com/c/en/us/td/docs/unified_computing/Intersight/cisco-intersight-assist-getting-started-guide/m-installing-cisco-intersight-assist.html)

+Setup:
-Setup: Once Cisco Intersight Assist has been deployed and configured it can be claimed into the Intersight cloud service.
-Next, VBR server(s) need to be "claimed" as authorized targets for orchestration PowerShell "executor" access.
+*Once Cisco Intersight Assist has been deployed and configured it can be claimed into the Intersight cloud service.
+*Next, VBR server(s) need to be "claimed" as authorized targets for orchestration PowerShell "executor" access.
 Prepare the target VBR instance(s) by copying and executing the PowerShell script located at [Executors - Invoke PowerShell Script](https://intersight.com/help/saas/resources/Executor_PowerShell#supported_targets) to grant the necessary WinRM permissions.
-VBR server(s) can then be claimed via the procedure outlined at [Target Claim Using Intersight Assist](https://intersight.com/help/saas/getting_started/claim_targets#target_claim_using_intersight_assist
+*VBR server(s) can then be claimed via the procedure outlined at [Target Claim Using Intersight Assist](https://intersight.com/help/saas/getting_started/claim_targets#target_claim_using_intersight_assist

 ## ✍ Contributions